-Listening course designed to give the student an understanding and appreciation of music as a moving force in Western Culture.
+This course is designed to develop critical listening skills and give the student an understanding and appreciation of music as a moving force in Western Culture.
 Three lecture hours per week.

-Music Survey (Music Majors).
-(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.

-An advanced listening course designed to acquaint the student with a broad overview of the musical style, literature, and composers of the various periods of music history.
-Three lecture hours per week.

-Fundamentals of Music.
+- Music Survey (Music Majors).
+(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better. - An advanced listening course designed to acquaint the student with a broad overview of the musical style, literature, and composers of the various periods of music history.
+Three lecture hours per week. - 1133 Fundamentals of Music.
 (3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.